ejspeight/dev_portfolio/README.md

 # Dev Portfolio

-Dev Portfolio is a comprehensive web development project that includes both frontend and backend components for showcasing your developer portfolio and managing related data.
+Dev Portfolio is a comprehensive web development project that includes both frontend and backend components for showcasing my developer experience and managing related data.

 ## Overview